Colleges go back to drawing board — again — to fight COVID

 “It is obviously extremely dispiriting to have to take these steps,” Pollack wrote.
 “However, since the start of the pandemic, our commitment has been to follow the science and do all we can to protect the health of our faculty, staff and students.

-Cornell and Princeton both report student vaccination rates of more than 98%.
+Cornell, Princeton and NYU all report student vaccination rates of more than 98%.

 After a fall with few coronavirus cases, officials at Syracuse University were “feeling pretty good” about the spring term, said Kent Syverud, the upstate New York school’s chancellor.